bidhimandal/bm.github.io/README.md

-# [We Built a Discord Bot]
+# We Built a Discord Bot

-[Insert a brief description of your project here.
-Consider including a high-level overview of the project's purpose and functionality.]

 ## Table of Contents